 Transcripts will not be released if students have outstanding financial obligations to the Seminary.

 Transfer Credit

-Students transferring to Covenant Seminary from other institutions must provide official transcripts and often syllabi of previous academic work as part of the admission process.
-Due to the difficulty of evaluating a student's work at another institution, final evaluation will be made based on the student's first ten units of work at Covenant Seminary.
+Students transferring to Covenant Seminary from other institutions must provide official transcripts and usually syllabi of previous academic work as part of the admission process.